 Because two of the rivers that he had explored had become blocked with swampy, marshy land, Oxley believed that they might have flowed into a great sea in the middle of Australia.

 By the 1820s it was decided that a new place needed to be found to house convicts.
 In 1823, under orders from Governor Brisbane, Oxley sailed up the coast and into Moreton Bay.
 He was shown the mouth of a large river and guided upstream by some escaped convicts who had been shipwrecked earlier and who had been living with local Aborigines.
-Oxley explored the river for about 20 kilometres and named it the Brisbane River after the governor.
+Oxley explored the river for about 80 kilometres and named it the Brisbane River after the governor.
+One of the tributaries of this river is now called Oxley Creek after him, but John Oxley named it Canoe Creek originally.
 On his return to Sydney, Oxley recommended Moreton Bay as the place for a convict settlement.
-The penal settlement was established on the bay at Redcliffe in 1824.
-Later the colony was moved south to a site on the Brisbane River at North Quay, where there was a more reliable water supply.
-This area became the city of Brisbane.
+This happened in 1826.
+Later the area became the city of Brisbane.

 Explorers of Australia